Fair Document Valuation in LLM Summaries via Shapley Values: Numerical Results

 The performance tolerance parameter, which governs the allowable change in Shapley values before truncation occurs, is tuned over a range of values -- \{0.1, 0.2, 0.3, 0.5, 0.7, 1, 2, 3\} -- to balance estimation accuracy and computational efficiency.
 Smaller values reduce the effectiveness of truncation-causing Truncated Monte Carlo to behave similarly to standard Monte Carlo-while larger values result in early truncation, degrading estimation accuracy.
 Based on the tuning, we select 0.5 for our main experiments.
 After fixing the performance tolerance at 0.5, we vary the number of sampled permutations to construct the efficient frontier, which illustrates the trade-off between computational cost and approximation error.

 \item \textbf{Kernel SHAP:} Kernel SHAP is a model-agnostic approach to approximating Shapley values based on weighted least squares regression \citep{lundberg2017unified}.
 Our implementation uses Python's SHAP package, which we adapt specifically for our LLM-based summarization task by implementing a custom mapping function between subset compositions and their corresponding summarization scores.
 The method employs KernelExplainer with an identity link function and L1 regularization to enhance numerical stability.
 We tested increasing numbers of samples to evaluate the performance of the method under different computational budgets.
 Kernel SHAP has been widely used across domains, including NLP for transformer-based model interpretation \citep{kokalj2021bert}, finance for credit risk analysis \citep{fama2024explainable}, healthcare for clinical decision support \citep{li2022unified}, and marketing for optimizing content engagement \citep{kong2023neural}.
-Recent work has pointed out some limitations of Kernel SHAP, especially when interactions are strong \citep{gosiewska2019not, ragodos2024model}.\footnote{Note that the issues pointed out by these papers relate to the approximation process used in the Kernel SHAP algorithm, and not the Shapley concept itself.} Nevertheless, given that it is one of the most widely used Shapley approximations used in practice, we include it in our evaluation for benchmarking purposes.
+Recent work has pointed out some limitations of Kernel SHAP, especially when interactions are strong \citep{gosiewska2019not, ragodos2024model}.
+Nevertheless, given that it is one of the most widely used Shapley approximations used in practice, we include it in our evaluation for benchmarking purposes.

 \squishend

 We now present the results from the empirical exercise comparing the performance of our algorithm with the above three algorithms.
 Our experiments include the 48 test queries described in $\S$\ref{sec:amazon_data}.
 Each query comprises the eight most relevant reviews selected from the Amazon review dataset, forming the foundation for our comparative analysis of various Shapley value approximation algorithms.